These instructions apply to the Tesla Model 3 (2017-2024).

 Do I need a tool?

-Where is the reset?
+Where is the reset on the screen?

-Should I reset before or after maintenance?
+Should I clear it before or after maintenance?